 I was always fascinated by the idea to be able to run around on stage playing drums when I perform.
-Especially with my main project Ego vs Emo where we do a mix of electronic dance music with Ableton Live + sax + drums, I ‚m always thinking about how to improve the possibilities of not being tight up to much to my hybrid drumkit while a whole crowd of hundreds of people going nuts to our music.
-I looked into different connection posibilities and did a project with a Guitar Hero Wii drum – which is easy to set up, cheap and stable but has a latency which is only allright for plaing pretty laid back HipHop stuff but not for ‚real‘ drumming, so more research and experiments to get a wireless midi drum needed to be done before I got to this result:
+For my band Ego vs Emo where we do a mix of electronic dance music with Ableton Live + sax + drums, I ‘m always thinking about how to improve the possibilities of not being tight up to much to my hybrid drumkit while a whole crowd of hundreds of people going nuts to our music.
+I looked into different connection posibilities and did a project with a Guitar Hero Wii drum.
+It is easy to set up, cheap and stable but has a latency which doesn’t work for accurate drumming.
+I had to do more research and experiments.
+I got some pretty good results as you can see in the video below.

 midiBEAM from Panda Midi solutions

-When thinking about building a wireless midi drum I was instantly thinking about carry frames from marching drums and to fit a few e-pads to this frame.
-I called up Drum-Tec, which you might know as one of the leading resellers for electronic drums but who have a marching drum departement as well and asked them if they could have a look if they have some advice.
-They tried fitting a few Roland pads onto one of their frames but their beginner model of a marching snare was so cheap that I went for this one and altered the idea of having e-pads to actually converting this accoustic drum to an electronic drum.
+When thinking about building a wireless midi drum, I was instantly thinking about carry frames from marching drums.
+I called up Drum-Tec, which you might know as one of the leading resellers for electronic drums.
+They have a marching drum departement as well.
+Their beginner/entry level model of a marching snare is very affordable.
+I went for this one and converted this acoustic drum to an electronic drum.

 The conversion from accoustic to electronic

-And yes, this definately was the right pick for having a drum now with a really great playing feel and a really great trigger conversion.
+This definitely was the right pick for a really great playing feel and a really great trigger conversion.

 Rathgeber Drums Trigger

 I got in contact with Rathgeber Drums and told them about my idea and they were really helpful.
-As the rail where the trigger is sitting on needs to be mounted inside the drum on the tuning rackets and usually has different sizes (screws and distances), they customized a trigger bar for me, so that the installation was easy to do.
-(Thx so much Robert!) – This dual-zone trigger is pretty awesome and does a great job of picking up quiet to loud strokes and depending on your drum-modul this would be the real deal for accoustic to electronic conversion on a very high standard.
+The rail for the trigger needs to be mounted inside the drum on the tuning rackets.
+It usually has different sizes (screws and distances) but Rathgeber customized a trigger bar for me.
+(Thx so much Robert!)
+This dual-zone trigger is pretty awesome and does a great job of picking up quiet to loud strokes.
+Depending on your drum-modul this would be the real deal for acoustic to electronic conversion to a very good standard.
 Mounting of the rail and adjusting the trigger was pretty straight forward and didn’t take much time.